 You will be required to provide proof of creditable coverage.
 The limitation on pre-existing conditions will apply unless you can provide this proof when it is requested.
 You should contact your prior group health plan or health insurer to obtain a Certificate of Creditable Coverage or other appropriate documentation.
 The certificate may be submitted to the Benefits Department.
 If you need assistance, contact the Benefits Department at 1-800-633-9005.

 Eligibility for Disabled and Retired Employees

-Certain retired and disabled employees are also eligible for medical coverage-however, different enrollment rules and benefits may apply, depending on when your retirement or disability begins.
-Refer to "When You Become Disabled" on page 54 and "When You Retire" on page 62.
+Certain retired and disabled employees are also eligible for medical coverage.
+Refer to "When You Become Disabled" on page 54 and "When You Retire" on page 59.

 Your Medical Benefits